h4ndzdatm0ld/vSR-Scraper/README.md

 There are a few variables which will need to be adjusted by locally editing the vSR_Scraper.py file, which include the following:

-FTPuser - > This is the username for the JumpServer, found on the SIM_Lab_Info document.
+# FTPuser - >
+This is the username for the JumpServer, found on the SIM_Lab_Info document.
-FTPpasswd - > This is the password for the JumpServer, found on the SIM_Lab_Info document.
+# FTPpasswd - >
+This is the password for the JumpServer, found on the SIM_Lab_Info document.
-JumpServer - > This is the IP of the JumpServer.
+# JumpServer - >
+This is the IP of the JumpServer.
+# Vsrhost ->
-Vsrhost -> This is the IP address of the vSR SIM Lab Node you want to load the MLS Config on.
+This is the IP address of the vSR SIM Lab Node you want to load the MLS Config on.
 It will most likely be one of the SR-12's or SR-1's for the HUB's.

+# Requirements
 This program requires the user to be running a WSL(Windows Subsystem Linux) instance on the machine.
 This has only been tested on a Ubuntu Instance.

 The only requirements aside from the WSL instance to be runnning, is to have Python3 installed along side Netmiko via the pip3 utility.